The-Tasty-Jaffa/Simple_Nerons/README.md

 # Simple_Nerons
-A simple python program that has the simple neuron fucntions
+A simple python program that has the simple neuron functions

+Programed/writen by "Tasty_Jaffa"